-This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.
+This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the latest trends for 2024.

 In this part of dressing for your body type series we will have a look at the hourglass figure.